thecloudside/couchbase-gcp-terraform-ansible/README.md

 5- if you want to change `vm-name, machine_type, network, tags, image-name, ssh-username etc` then edit the main.tf file and update there.

+6- Create a firewall rule to allow port no `8091` in your vpc.

 ## Usage

 ```bash